 Christmas in Budapest is a lovely experience.
 There are several Christmas markets in the capital city.
 The biggest and most popular is at Vörösmarty Square.
 It is not only one of the cutest, but also one of the most affordable markets in Europe.
 It has several stalls selling handcrafted products, which are perfect as gifts for your loved ones.
 You can also get to know the Hungarian culture a bit through the productions they have on the stage.
 There is often live music and traditional folklore dance.

 If you want to try some tasty Hungarian dishes the market is the perfect place to do it.
-Lángos is a deep fried bread topped with garlic, sour cream and grated cheese.
-It is a popular street food.
-Chimney cake is perfect for dessert.
+There are plenty of popular street food options, such as Lángos, a deep-fried bread topped with garlic, sour cream, and grated cheese.
+You should also try Chimney cake is perfect for dessert.
 It got the name for its shape.
 The crunchy, sugar-baked pastry resembles a chimney.
 It can be sprinkled with cinnamon, sugar, coconut or cocoa powder.
 Budapest Basilica Christmas Market is also worth a visit.
 It has a small ice rink set up for the Christmas season.
 Budapest is also famous for its thermal baths.
 It is a great feeling to sit outside and relax in the hot water.
-Rudas Baths even have a rooftop jacuzzi with a great view to the Danube River.
+Rudas Baths even have a rooftop jacuzzi with a great view of the Danube River.
 It is a definite must for your winter trip to Budapest.